 According to the Email Marketing Census 2019, a global survey, done by Econsultancy:

-- Use of emojis in subject lines also improves open rates (25.02% of those with emojis and 22.03% for those without).
+40. Use of emojis in subject lines also improves open rates (25.02% of those with emojis and 22.03% for those without).
+This applies mainly to B2C companies, however.
+Use emojis on B2B marketing emails with discretion; your branding and target audience should be considered in crafting subject lines with emojis.

 This clearly shows that the future of email marketing will be driven by automation and personalisation.
 Campaigns will become hyper-targeted and more effective.